 When you look at barn wood, it has a classic weathered look to it.
 In addition to making divots and staining your barn wood, you can also distress the wood.
 If your wood is already painted, use sandpaper to remove some of the paint from the surface.
 Sand the wood roughly, and try not to spend a lot of time in one area.
 If you have cabinet scrapers, this can also give your wood a faded look.

 Straight edged flat scrapers are used to scrape and smooth the surface of wood, but in this case, you're going to use it to scrape the paint to give it a fatigued look.
 You can wait for the wood to naturally weather, but this is a quicker method.

 When you think of the look of barn wood, you may think of darker wood.
 But you can lighten your wood, as well.
 All you have to do is apply a whitewash pickling solution.
 Similar to a stain, this will lighten your wood and turn it into a subtle white color, allowing the grain of the wood to show.

 You should apply the stain in multiple coats or let it sit on the wood for a deep white look.
 If you want a faint effect, all you have to do is apply the whitewash, then wipe it off immediately.
 This will make your wood look more aged than if you left it on for a long time and it turns completely white.

-When you think of naturally aged wood, many of us don't realize that the reason it got that way is that there are layers of aging and weathering.
+Many people don't realize that the reason naturally aged wood got that way is that there are layers of aging and weathering.
 The wood has probably been painted a couple of times and damaged over the years.
 Also, the faded appearance comes from the wood baking in the sun.